How to Open a Bank Account in Malta (2026 Expat Guide)

 So who needs a real local account?

 • Anyone applying for a mortgage.
 Maltese lenders want to see a local account with salary going into it, usually for a good stretch of time before they will talk to you.
 If buying property is on your horizon, open the account early and think of it as laying track.
-My guide to real estate investment in Malta goes into what lenders look for.
+My guide to buying property in Malta goes into what lenders look for, including the mandatory life assurance nobody warns you about.

 • Non-dom residents managing the remittance basis.
 Malta taxes many foreign residents only on income they bring into the country.
 A dedicated Maltese account makes it far cleaner to show what was remitted and what stayed offshore.
 I explain the mechanics in the personal tax guide, and it is the single strongest tax reason to bother with a local account.